CaitlynByrne/DnD/PRD.md

 - As a GM, I want to share monster stats with myself but hide them from players
 - As a player, I want to access my character sheet from any device
 - As a GM, I want to push maps or handouts to all player devices simultaneously
+- As a GM, I want the ability to log into multiple devices for multiple purposes, such as having one device for session notes or popups, and another device for shared maps, showing NPCs to players

 ### 8. Intelligent Search System
 **Description:** Fuzzy search capabilities designed for fantasy naming conventions and phonetic similarity